Google Chrome’s lack of sound or audio output can be caused by many reasons, including the user’s settings or some Chrome bugs.

 Check Chrome Output Source (Windows OS)

 If there is more than one output device connected to your PC, then it might be the case that Chrome is using the inactive source.
-To verify that Chrome is using the right audio source, proceed with the following instructions:
+To verify that Chrome is using the correct audio source, proceed with the following instructions:

 - Bring up the Windows Settings page via + shortcut keys.